LahaLuhem/diawi_client/MANUAL.md

 ```

 ## Client generation
+1. Branch off of `develop`(latest client), with the branch name strictly following the Swagger.json version (Swagger v1.16 -> 1.16).
+2. Follow the remaining steps, and fix the (possible) remaining errors using [this guide](#fixing-errors).

 ### Work in progress
 The [script](Library/openai-generator-cli.sh) that should automate the whole procedure (nullifying the need for all the content below).